miningape/miningape/README.md

 ### Hi there 👋

+My name is _Kyle Johnson_

+- 🇩🇰 Currently living in sunny Copenhagen
+- 🇿🇦 From South Africa
+- ✨ Passionate about building user-centric products with crazy high availability
+- 🎸 In my free time I like to play guitar and Dota 2, read classics, and investigate sasquatch
+- 🎓 Bachelors in Mathematics and Computer Science from RUC
+- 👨🏻‍🏭 Full Stack Developer / Data Engineer at Weld

 <!--
 **miningape/miningape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.